11ty/11ty-website/src/docs/languages/custom.md

 ### `outputFileExtension`

+* _Optional_: Defaults to `html`

 When the output file is written to the file system, what file extension should be used?
-If missing, defaults to `html`.

 ### `init`

+* _Optional_

-A function that runs once per template language, for any additional setup at the beginning before any compilation or rendering.
+An async-friendly function that runs _once_ (no matter how many files use the extension) for any additional setup at the beginning before any compilation or rendering.

 ```js
 {